 Addiction treatment can bring up a lot of questions.
 We understand.
 Our addiction professionals receive many commonly asked questions, such as:

-At the beginning of the IOP/PHP, an individual will meet with one of our addiction professionals to discuss a treatment plan and the individual’s recovery goals.
+At the beginning of the IOP, an individual will meet with one of our addiction professionals to discuss a treatment plan and the individual’s recovery goals.
 Our staff member will ask about drug use, medical history, mental health history, legal issues, family problems, and previous treatment experiences.
 It is essential that individuals answer these questions honestly as it is our goal to provide treatment that is centered on their personal goals and history.
-After this meeting, you will begin attending regular sessions.
+After this meeting, you will begin attending group sessions.

 Professionals will need to evaluate each individual case by case.
 However, IOP/PHP is ideal for those who have been through residential treatment or detox and want to continue their treatment or those who cannot commit to long-term residential treatment and have the motivation and transportation to attend the treatment.